CodelineRed/jquery-canvas-animation/README.md

     reset_button: '.reset', // class of reset button
     fullscreen_button: '.fullscreen', // class of fullscreen button
     class_done: 'done', // is set if the animation is done
-    class_wait: 'wait', // is set if autoplay : false and animation is never played or user clicked on reset button
+    class_wait: 'wait', // is set if autoplay: false and animation is never played or user clicked on reset button
     class_wrap: 'canvas-animation',
     controls_template:
         '<div class="controls">' +